N-narendra/Bash-Bot/README.md

 # Bash-Bot
 Bash bot for discord.
-A simple bot was written in python.
+A simple bot is written in python.